 About This Program

-The SPCO welcomes back beloved Artistic Partner Pekka Kuusisto with a varied and colorful program.
-Cindy Cox’s new work for the SPCO was inspired by photographs of remote and endangered geographic locales captured with an antique 19th century camera.
-Ralph Vaughan Williams, after the horrors of the first world war, sought to capture a simpler time with his famous tone poem for violin and chamber orchestra, a work which shares with Cox a sense of fragility about the natural world.
-Louise Farrenc’s little known but masterful Symphony No. 3 brings this concert to a dramatic conclusion.
+The SPCO welcomed back beloved Artistic Partner Pekka Kuusisto with a varied and colorful program.
+Cindy Cox’s new work for the SPCO was inspired by photographs of remote and endangered geographic locales captured with an antique 19th-century camera.
+Ralph Vaughan Williams, after the horrors of the first world war, sought to capture a simpler time with his famous tone poem for violin and chamber orchestra, a work which shared with Cox a sense of fragility about the natural world.
+Louise Farrenc’s little-known but masterful Symphony No. 3 brought this concert to a dramatic conclusion.
 Dreaming a world’s edge was commissioned by the League of American Orchestras with the generous support of the Virginia B. Toulmin Foundation.

 Dreaming a world’s edge was commissioned by the League of American Orchestras with the generous support of the Virginia B. Toulmin Foundation.